seniorrelder/alx-system_engineering-devops/README.md

 - : This script displays the third line of the file iacta.
 - : This script creates a file named exactly \*\\"Best School\"\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 - : This script writes the result of the command ls -la into the file ls_cwd_content.
 If the file ls_cwd_content already exists, it is overwritten.
 If the file ls_cwd_content does not exist, it is created.
+- : This script duplicates the last line of the file iacta.